Hey everybody, and welcome back to PT Pioneer.

 Personal Trainer Jobs in Michigan

-Michigan has a low engagement when it comes to the local fitness industry; however, with at least 500 gyms, there is ample employment opportunity for a fitness or athletic trainer.
+Michigan has a low engagement in the local fitness industry; however, with at least 500 gyms, there is ample employment opportunity for a fitness or athletic trainer.

 By now, an intending Michigan trainer should at least have or be in the process of getting a personal trainer certification in Grand Rapids, Warren, or Detroit.

-Once you get the job, you’ll have the opportunity not only to earn an income but to grow in skill and reputation, given the personal trainer career outlook.
+Once you get the job, you’ll have the opportunity to earn an income and grow in skill and reputation, given the personal trainer career outlook.

 Consider gym employment as a launchpad for a self-sustained venture as independent professional trainers.